 One of just three year-round Arctic whale species, bowheads, are famous for their massive bow-shaped heads, designed perfectly for one of their main challenges: getting through think sea ice to breathe.
-Bowheads are able to use their large reinforced skulls and powerful bodies to break through ice 20cm think.
+Bowheads are able to use their large reinforced skulls and powerful bodies to break through ice 20cm thick.
 Although Inuit hunters in Alaska have reported whales surfacing though approximately 60cm of ice.
 Their Heads make up about a third of the total length – which in adults can be up to 20 metres – newborn calves are about 4 metres long and weigh 2-3 tonnes.

 Bowhead whales are also known in quiet Arctic waters for their intense bouts of social group interactions, involving tail and flipper slapping, as well as breaching (leaping entirely out of the water) – which is an impressive feat for whale that weigh up to 100 tonnes.

 Whales are close to the top of the food chain and important indicators of overall health of the marine environment.
 The bowhead whale’s conservation status is listed as “Least Concern” overall, however some populations, such as the East Greenland-Svalbard population are endangered.

 Data has shown that bowhead whales may be among the longest-lived animals on earth.
 Based on the recovery of stone harpoon tops in their blubber, and from analysis of eye tissue, scientists believe that the life span of bowhead whales can be over 100 years.